SpongePowered/SpongeDocs/source/plugin/offline-userplayer-data.rst

     import org.spongepowered.api.service.user.UserStorageService;

     /**
-     * Some random class
-     */

-    public class UserUtils {

-        /**
      * A method that can return offline and online users
      * @return Optional<User> User reference.
 Non present means unknown */ public Optional<User> getUser(UUID uuid) {

         Optional<Player> onlinePlayer = Sponge.getServer().getPlayer(uuid);

         //if the user is online, all work is done if (onlinePlayer.isPresent())
             return onlinePlayer;

         //Player is not online, use UserStorageService
         //See "Services" for detailed info on this:
         Optional<UserStorageService> userStorage = Sponge.getServiceManager().provide(UserStorageService.class);

         if (!userStorage.isPresent()) {
             //UserStorageService wasn't found
             //Although this is not supposed to happen, include some warning here.
             //You could send an error to your log for example }

         Optional<User> user = userStorage.get().get(uuid);

         //Since we return an optional there's nothing more to do return user;

     }

-    }

 This solution can be used to get online and offline Users which makes it dynamically usable within your plugin.
-Now you only need to difference online and offline when it's really necessary.
+Now you only need to differenciate online and offline when it's really necessary.

 UUID or UserName ?